crgoldstein/CS410/raytracer/README.txt

 |-- Ray.h & Ray.cpp				Holds a Point and a Direction
 |-- ColorTriple.h & ColorTriple.cpp		Converts the 0-1 range to 0 - 255 Range for the RBG image
 |-- PPMFile.h & PPMFile.cpp			Writes out the 2D Vector of ColorTriple’s to the PPM format
+|-- Sphere & Sphere.h				Sphere Lays out Lighting and position for the sphere objects
 |-- main.cpp					Reads in Argument line and
 |-- eigen-eigen-b9cd8366d4e8			Directory that holds the linear algebra library.
 |-- Makefile					MakeFile